-PESTEL stands for Political, Economic, Social, Technological, Environmental, Legal
+\PESTEL stands for Political, Economic, Social, Technological, Environmental, Legal ulting from breach of key risk indicators, ineffective or inefficient

 - ciencies in process effectiveness or efficiency resulting from controls and / or ay cause material exposure. - tation, loss of marketplace or investor confidence caused by a breach in Operational breakdown, legal / regulatory breach, unsuccessful product acting event. - enforcement actions from regulators resulting from changes in the legal seived or actual conflicts of interest, and potential actions or breaches of ment requirements. - ed by a failure to identify, measure, and mitigate risks at key third-party ctor of business.